|Nutrition Facts (per serving)|

 The potatoes are cooked and mashed, providing thickening and texture.
 Use leftover mashed potatoes if you have them.
 There are many other vegetables that can be added to the soup for flavor and color: diced carrots, red or green bell pepper, sliced mushrooms, turnips or rutabagas, and green beans or lima beans are just a few of the many possibilities.
 If you have leftover baked ham, dice it and add it to the soup along with the potatoes and vegetables.

 Serve the soup with hot baked cornbread or biscuits and a tossed green salad for a fabulous everyday meal.
 If you have leftovers, it's even better the next day.
 Or freeze the soup for a future lunch or dinner.

-- Add the mashed potatoes, onions, celery, parsley, and garlic, and continue to simmer for another hour.
+Add the mashed potatoes, and parsley, and continue to simmer for another hour.
 Remove ham bone or hocks and remove the meat from the bones.
 Chop the meat and return it to the soup.